openebs-archive/openebs-docs/docs/ugcstor.md

 **Step1:** Decide the cStorPool and get the StoragePoolClaim name associated to it.

 **Step2:** Which application uses it?
-Decide the replicaCount based on it.
-OpenEBS doesn't restrict on the specific number of replica count to set, but only max up to 5 are allowed.
-It depends on users how they configure but for the availability of volumes at least  (n/2 + 1) replicas should be up and connected to the target, where `n` is the `replicaCount`.
+Decide the replicaCount based on your reqiurement.
+OpenEBS doesn't restrict the replica count to set, but only maximum up to 5 are allowed.
+It depends how users configure it, but for the availability of volumes at least  (n/2 + 1) replicas should be up and connected to the target, where `n` is the `replicaCount`.
 The following are some example cases:
 - If user configured replica count as 2, then always 2 replicas should be available to perform operations on volume.
 - If replica count as 3 it should require at least 2 replicas should be available for volume to be operational.
 - If replica count as 5 it should require at least 3 replicas should be available for volume to be operational.